 Having said that, during a recent internal review we recognised that in some instances we could be doing more to maintain the vibrancy of our relationships.
 For example, many people are currently missing informal ‘coffee break chats’, or chance encounters in the corridor, and are not always replacing them with the Teams or Zoom equivalent – ourselves included.

 Although we overlook it at times, we all know instinctively that effective communication in business is essential.
 This applies internally to your colleagues as much as externally to customers.
 It is also applicable to your suppliers.

-One of our core values is that we ‘cover your back’.
+One of our core values is that we, ‘focus on building trust with the people we work with’.
 Of course, to do this we need to maintain a regular dialogue with people and build an effective relationship where trust can grow.